 One More Thing

-Some situations—such as walking the dog, pushing a grocery store chart, indulging a photo shoot at the park, and pumping gas—reduce reaching for paper and pen to a dicey proposition.
-As detailed in a previous post, the iOS Just Press Record app, living on my iPhone with a complimentary complication on my Apple Watch, responds well to the need.
-One tap on my watch face starts recording my spoken notes.
+Some situations—such as walking the dog, pushing a grocery store chart, indulging a photo shoot at the park, pumping gas—reduce reaching for paper and pen to a dicey proposition.
+As detailed in a previous post, the iOS Just Press Record app, appearing as a complication on my Apple Watch, responds well to the need.
+One tap on the watch face starts recording my spoken notes.
 A second tap ends it.
-Because the iCloud-friendly app auto-transcribes the verbal notes, a Siri (Spotlight) search will pull the transcript into view on each iOS device.
-I can then copy/paste into another app, or create an entry in the Weeks.
-The latter is as close as I come to duplicating entries.
+Because the iCloud-friendly app transcribes the verbal notes, a Siri (Spotlight) search will pull the transcript into view on each Apple device with this app installed.
+I can then copy/paste into another app, or create an entry in the Daily Log.
+The latter is as close as I come to duplicating an entry.